yuanjieli/SpaceCore-SIGCOMM22/Figures-and-Tables/figure20/README.md

 ### What is this figure about

 Figure 20 shows signaling migration overhead without failures/attacks.
-This figure is to compare  SpaceCore with four satellite solutions in LEO mega-constellations.
+This figure is to compare  SpaceCore with other four satellite solutions in LEO mega-constellations in Tabel 1.
 SpaceCore significantly reduces signaling overhead compared to the other four solutions.
 It reduces 122.2×, 17.5×, 40.3×, and 49.3×signaling costs for satellites compared to 5G NTN, SkyCore, Baoyun, and DPCM, respectively in Starlink where capability of satellite is 30,000 users.
+SpaceCore eliminates the remote ground stations’s performance bottlenecks due to space-terrestrial asymmetry.

 ### Experimental Methodology

-Our research is based on LEO mega-mega-constellations, so that we emulate signaling migration overhead in existing LEO mega-mega-constellations.

-The overhead of signaling migration is related to the service capacity of a single satellite, so we examine the signaling overhead at different satellite service capacities

-We analyze signaling interactions between entities in 5G refer to solution-specific signaling simplification principles.
+We run SpaceCore in LEO mega-constellations in Table 1 (based on real orbital information from  [Space-track](https://www.space-track.org)) and ground stations in [<sup>1</sup>](#refer-anchor-1).
+We assume the LEO mega-constellations use the grid satellite topology with inter-satellite traffic delivery capability.
+We replay signaling datasets in Table 2 to trigger their signaling procedures.
+We repeat this experiment in SpaceCore and other solutions in §6.1 under varying LEO satellite capacities.

 ### How to run the code